Frequently Asked Questions

 Q: What if we didn’t like the show?

 A: Puppet Showplace Theater presents a diverse range of puppetry styles so you and your family can sample artistic and culturally-specific styles that are new or unfamiliar.
 Each show is different and may not suit everyone's tastes or expectations.
 We welcome feedback about individual experiences and will always pass audience comments on to the performers.
 We do not provide refunds or ticket exchanges.
 Our staff are always happy to provide personal recommendations, identifying shows that align with your preferences.

 Q: Under what circumstances would you cancel a show?

 A: Puppet Showplace makes decisions to cancel when we feel that the weather is too dangerous for the audience to attend.
 Our decision is often influenced by local municipalities’ decisions, such as a parking ban or school closing.
 However, the theater’s ultimate decision is independent of these.
-We may also cancel or change the show under other extenuating circumstances, such as a performer illness.
+We may also cancel or change the show under other extenuating circumstances, such as a severe performer illness.

 Q: What is your policy for snow or other inclement weather?

 A: We make every effort to stay open during inclement weather, and we make our cancellation decisions in tandem with information from the Town of Brookline.
 Please visit our snow policy page for more information.